-We strive to maintain the revenues of our operating segments (Buildings and Infrastructure) as balanced as possible because this helps diversify risks and provides better opportunities for continuing construction operations in more challenging market conditions where the volumes of one or several sub-segments decline substantially.
+We strive to maintain the revenues of our operating segments (Buildings and Infrastructure) as balanced as possible because this helps to diversify risks and provides better opportunities for continuing construction operations in more challenging market conditions where the volumes of one or several sub-segments decline substantially.

-Nordecon's revenues for the first half of 2018 totalled 105,658 thousand euros, a roughly 2% increase on the 103,501 thousand euros generated in the first half of 2017.
-Revenue growth resulted from growth in the business volumes of the Infrastructure segment.
-Compared with the same period last year, the revenue of the Infrastructure segment increased by around 32% while the revenue of the Buildings segment decreased by 4%.
-Despite year-on-year revenue growth, the contribution of the Infrastructure segment to the Group's total revenue remains modest.
-In the first half of 2018, our Buildings and Infrastructure segments generated revenue of 80,827 thousand euros and 24,587 thousand euros respectively.
-The corresponding figures for the first half of 2017 were 83,834 thousand euros and 18,607 thousand euros (see note 8).
+Nordecon's revenues for the first nine months of 2018 totalled 167,588 thousand euros, a roughly 4.2% decrease from the 174,909 thousand euros generated in the same period last year.
+Revenue generated by the Infrastructure segment grew by around 10% but this did not counterbalance the decline (7.5%) in revenue generated by the Buildings segment.
+In the first nine months of 2018, our Buildings and Infrastructure segments generated revenue of 120,766 thousand euros and 46,454 thousand euros respectively.
+The corresponding figures for the first nine months of 2017 were 130,618 thousand euros and 42,303 thousand euros (see note 8).
 The current revenue structure is also reflected in our order book where building construction contracts continue to prevail.

-Operating segments H1 2018 H1 2017 H1 2016 2017
+Operating segments 9M 2018 9M 2017 9M 2016 2017

-Buildings 76% 81% 79% 74%
+Buildings 71% 75% 72% 74%

-Infrastructure 24% 19% 21% 26%
+Infrastructure 29% 25% 28% 26%